Photogalvanic currents from first-principles real-time density-matrix dynamics

-Despite recent investigations of the transient photogalvanic current through experiments (e.g. by THz emission spectroscopy\cite{braun2016ultrafast,sotome2019spectral,kaplan2022twisted,tong2021ultraefficient,somma2014high}) and numerical simulations~\cite{tan2024dynamics}, a rigorous explanatory theory remains to be developed.
-Our first-principles real-time density-matrix dynamics opens a unique pathway into transient photogalvanic currents $J(t)$ with femtosecond resolution.
-Here we apply a linearly-polarized light pump with intensity $I(t)\propto \exp[-(t/\bar\tau)^2]$ centered at $t=0$ with width $\bar\tau=20$ fs.
-The transient excitation, phonon and total shift current responses of BaTiO$_3$ from real-time dynamics are shown in \fig{fig:4}.
-The $J_{exc}$ responses quickly to the pulse, while the $J_{ph}$ responds with a time lag $\Delta t\approx 25 fs$.
-This results in the total transient current being (a) bipolar when $J_{exc}$ and $J_{ph}$ have different signs, and (b) unipolar when when $J_{exc}$ and $J_{ph}$ have the same sign.
+To simulate the transient photogalvanic current measured in recent ultrafast THz emission spectroscopy \cite{braun2016ultrafast,sotome2019spectral,kaplan2022twisted,tong2021ultraefficient,somma2014high}, we perform FPDMD for the transient shift current, by applying a linearly-polarized light pump $I(t)\propto\exp[-(t/\bar\tau)^2]$ centered at $t=0$ with width $\bar\tau=20$ fs and measuring the response current.
+The transient excitation, phonon and total shift current responses of BaTiO$_3$ from FPDMD are shown in \fig{fig:4} at two light frequencies.
+The $J_{exc}$, excitation-shift current, responses quickly to the pulse, with a time lag $\tau_{eph}=0.75$ fs that has the same magnitude as the electron-phonon scattering time.
+The $J_{ph}$, phonon-shift current, responds with a time lag $\tau_{er}\approx 25 fs$, close to the energy relaxation time, which is approximately the time that photoexcited electrons are scattered from the excitation surface to the band extrema \cite{lundstrom2002fundamentals}.
+The time lags $\tau_{eph/er}$ of $J_{exc/ph}$ are respectively quantified by fitting each FPDMD-derived current to a time convolution of a Kernel function ($K_{exc}(t)$ or $K_{ph}(t)$) and the light intensity ($I(t)$).
+Here, each $K(t)$ is exponentially decaying with a decay constant equal to the corresponding time lag: $K(t)\propto \exp[-t/\tau]$, as detailed in SI Sec.
+IV.
+The two different time lags result in the total transient current being (a) bipolar when $J_{exc}$ and $J_{ph}$ have different signs, and (b) unipolar when $J_{exc}$ and $J_{ph}$ have the same sign.
+Our theory thus predicts a photon-frequency-dependent crossover between unipolar and bipolar $J(t)$, which possibly explains the puzzlingly bipolar $J(t)$ observed in THz emission spectroscopy of a number of systems\cite{braun2016ultrafast,sotome2019spectral,sotome2019ultrafast,sotome2021terahertz}.

-To deconvolute the contributions from different kinetic processes to the transient photocurrent, we compare first-principles real-time dynamics with the analytical formula in \q{jshx} below.
-From real-time dynamics, we can determine how fast $J(t)$ \textit{responds} to a time-dependent change in the light intensity $I(t)$.
-This closely relates to how fast $J(t)$ \textit{decays} when the light intensity is switched off.
-We have found it fruitful to determine the\textit{ response} and\textit{ decay} times for each component (excitation and phonon) of the shift current, with the help of a kernel function $K(t)$:

-In other words, we are fundamentally interested in the basic time scales that govern the component-dependent kernel function in \q{jshx}, which determines the shift current by convolution.
-We obtain these time scales by fitting Eq.~(\ref{jshx}) to first-principles real-time dynamics result, as shown in \fig{fig:4}.
-Understanding these time scales allows us to reveal the puzzlingly bipolar $J(t)$ observed in a number of ultrafast experiments\cite{braun2016ultrafast,sotome2019spectral,sotome2019ultrafast,sotome2021terahertz} and simulated (by real-time density-matrix dynamics) for BaTiO$_3$ in \fig{fig:4}(a): namely, this bipolarity originates from a dynamical crossover (in real time) from an excitation-dominated to a phonon-dominated shift current.